rust-lang/book/nostarch/chapter03.md

 A tuple is a general way of grouping together some number of other values with distinct types into one compound type.

-We create a tuple by writing a comma-separated list of values inside parentheses.
-Each position in the tuple has a distinct type, and the types of the different values in the tuple do not have to be the same.
-We've added optional type annotations in this example:
+You create a tuple by writing a comma-separated list of values inside parentheses.
+Each position in the tuple has a distinct type, and the types of the different values in the tuple don’t have to be the same.
+We’ve added optional type annotations in this example:

 Filename: src/main.rs